 Most APIs contain the same basic features.
 However, each platform has its own “twist.”
-Determining which is best for you depends on how it meshes with your goals.
+Determining which is best for you depends on how a given API meshes with your goals.

 Also, some APIs may deliver features that you consider extraneous.
 However, another organization might consider that feature to be essential.
 Your perspective on these features may change over time.

 2. Is there comprehensive documentation?

 Using a new API is like learning a new language.
 It’s hard to pick up the skill without formal resources.
 Sure, you can muddle your way through after some experimentation, but you’ll learn a lot faster by hitting the books.

 In API terms, this means you should look for comprehensive documentation from the provider.
 These should explain what the calls are, and give examples of usage.
 Ideally, documentation should also provide a sandboxed testing environment.
 This allows you to test out commands without fear of messing things up.

 3. What data formats does the API use?

 In the past, XML formats were commonly used for APIs.
 Today, however, JSON is preferred format.
 Among other benefits, this format is lighter on resources, simpler to read, and easier to write.
-It’s just a better alternative all around.
+Simply put, JSON just a better alternative all around.